 The medieval city of Girona has historical roots in Christian, Jewish, and Muslim cultures.
 Today, you'll meet your guide at the Barcelona train station for the 30-minute trip to Girona, where you'll witness its history and architecture on a guided tour.

-From here you'll climb up to the Basilica of Sant Feliu, a prominent structure nestled into Girona's old city.
-Head into the interior of the basilica and discover a celebrated sculpture of a recumbent Christ by Spanish artist Aloy de Montbray, as well as 4th-century early Christian and pagan sarcophagi.
-Continue up the stoned pathways to arrive at la Catedral de Girona, an impressive structure that features the hallmarks of varying architectural styles.
-The cathedral is home to the sacred chapel of Narcism, the patron saint of Girona, and to the magnificent 11th-century Tapestry of the Creation, considered to be a true masterpiece of medieval artwork.
+From here, you'll climb up to the Basilica of Sant Feliu, a prominent structure nestled into Girona's old city.
+Head into the basilica's interior and discover a celebrated sculpture of a recumbent Christ by Spanish artist Aloy de Montbray, as well as fourth-century early Christian and pagan sarcophagi.
+Continue up the stoned pathways to arrive at Catedral de Girona, an impressive structure with the hallmarks of varying architectural styles.
+The cathedral is home to the sacred chapel of Narcism, the patron saint of Girona, and to the magnificent 11th-century Tapestry of the Creation, considered a true masterpiece of medieval artwork.

 The rest of the day is free to explore on your own.
 Return to Barcelona in the evening.

-Day 6: Transfer from Barcelona to Perpignan & Afternoon Free
+Day 6: Train to Perpignan (France), Free Afternoon

 Check out the cellars of Byrrh in Thuir, also a 20-minute drive away.
 With a history that dates back to the late 19th century, the cellars have established a long-lasting regional brand.
 Learn about the cellars on a guided visit and see the world's largest (and tallest!) oak vat.

-Stroll through one of France's most beautiful villages, Villefranche-de-Conflent ( a 1-hour drive away.)
+Stroll through one of France's most beautiful villages, Villefranche-de-Conflent ( an hour's drive away.)
 Thanks to its strategic location at the confluence of three valleys, the region has a long history of human settlement, dating back to prehistoric times.
-Even before people settled in the area, water had carved little caves (known as canalettes) into the valley walls.
+Before people settled in the area, water had carved little caves (known as canalettes) into the valley walls.
 Later, prehistoric humans used these caves for shelter.
 Explore all this and more on your afternoon visit to the area.

 In the morning, meet your local guide and explore the city of Perpignan.
-The former capital of Majorca Kingdom, the town still retains much of its Middle Ages architecture.
+The former capital of the Kingdom of Majorca, the town still retains much of its Middle Ages architecture.
 Head through the Castillet, a former city gate, into the mazelike walls of the city.
 Tour the courtyard in front of the Town Hall and check out sculptures of a local artist, Aristide Maillol.
-You'll also get a chance to see the baroque altarpieces of the St. John the Baptist Cathedral.
+You'll also see the Baroque altarpieces of the St. John the Baptist Cathedral.

 Chat with a local specialist who can help organize your trip.